-It is Tristar panzer I. Tristar was a very good manufacturer but sorry to stop working.
-If there is no batting items with Dragon Models, there is a possibility that it still survived.
+It is Tristar Panzer I. Tristar was a very good manufacturer but sorry to stop working.
+If there are no batting items with Dragon Models, there is a possibility that it still survived.
 I made it from December 2007 to January 2008.

-It’s start working day of the company which I belonged.
+It starts working day of the company which I belonged to.
 Too fast to past holidays, very short holidays…..

 I completed Panzer I type A of the Tristar.
 It was developed under the pretext of the agricultural tractor, though the new weapon development was prohibited by the Treaty of Versailles after the WWI.
 It contributed to the development of the armored strategy of a German army very much.

 It is marking of a German army that supports the Franco army at Spanish civil war.
 The tank number decals are shining again, I should cut the blank space of decals.
 Clear parts were used for front three lights, and a clear part quality feeling was able to be reproduced.